fac30/ali-andrei-agency/README.md

 ## Overview
-We took advantage of this project to get creative. <br> Waypoint is the leading agency in safe and ethical teleportation, and us, industry renowned experts within the quantum market, are doing it by the book.
+We took advantage of this project to get creative. <br> Waypoint is the leading agency in safe and ethical teleportation. <br> And us, industry renowned experts within the quantum market, are doing it by the book.

 ## Built with:
 The website was built with: